yalue/onnxruntime_go/CONTRIBUTING.md

 Tests
 -----

- - All new features must include a basic unit test (in `onnxruntime_test.go` or `onnxruntime_training_test.go`) to serve as a sanity check.
+ - All new features and bugfixes must include a basic unit test (in `onnxruntime_test.go` or `onnxruntime_training_test.go`) to serve as a sanity check.

- - If a test is for an platform-dependent or execution-provider-dependent feature, the test must be skipped on systems if run on an unsupported system.
+ - If a test is for an platform-dependent or execution-provider-dependent feature, the test must be skipped if run on an unsupported system.

  - No tests should panic.
 Always check errors and fail rather than allowing tests to panic.

- - In short, after _every_ change, `go test -v -bench=.` must pass on _every_ supported platform.
+ - Every change must ensure that `go test -v -bench=.` passes on every supported platform.

  - Every test failure should be accompanied by a message containing the reason,